 Oral statement at UN Human Rights Council

-On 21 September 2017, L4L delivered an oral statement during the 36th Session of the UN Human Rights Council.
-During this session, the Universal Periodic Review Outcome Report of Indonesia was adopted.
-Earlier, L4L had already submitted a NGO-submission for this UPR-session of Indonesia.
+On 22 September 2016, Lawyers for Lawyers, together with the International Bar Association’s Human Rights Institute, the Southern Africa Litigation Centre and Judges for Judges, delivered an oral statement during the 33th Session of the UN Human Rights Council.
+During this session, the Universal Periodic Review Outcome Report of Swaziland was adopted.
+Earlier, Lawyers for Lawyers had already submitted a submission for this UPR-session of Swaziland.

 The statement reads as follows:

 The International Bar Association’s Human Rights Institute, Lawyers for Lawyers, the Southern Africa Litigation Centre and Judges for Judges welcome the engagement of the government of the Kingdom of Swaziland in the UPR process.
 The organizations further applaud the recent decision by the High Court to strike down provisions of the Sedition and Subversive Activities and Suppression of Terrorism Act which infringed the right to freedom of expression, association and administrative justice.